-If there are fewer applicants than there are places available for Reception entry in September 2023, everyone who applies will be offered a place.
+If there are fewer applicants than there are places available for Year 3 entry and in September 2023, everyone who applies will be offered a place.
 Children who have an Education, Health and Care Plan or Statement of special educational needs, which names the school, will be allocated a place at the school in accordance with their statutory entitlement.
 If there are more applicants than there are places available after the admission of students with an Education, Health and Care Plan or statement of special educational needs naming the school, the following criteria will be considered, in order, to determine who will be offered a place:

 - 1. Children who are looked after or were previously looked after A 'looked after child' or a child who was previously looked after but immediately after being looked after became subject to an adoption, child arrangements order, or special guardianship order.
 (See below for definitions of children who are looked after or were previously looked after); - 2.
 Siblings attending Dormers Wells Infant School or Dormers Wells Junior School Children with a brother or sister attending either school at the time of admission (see below for definition of sibling); and - 3.
-Exceptional medical or social need Children for whom it is essential to be admitted to Dormers Wells Infant or Junior School because of exceptional medical and / or social needs of the child or their parent(s) / carer(s), (see below for definitions of definitions of medical or social needs); and - 4.
-Children of staff of the school Children where their parent(s) has been employed by the Academy Trust at the school, for at least two years at the date of application for admission or where the member of staff has been recruited to a vacant post where there is a demonstrable skills shortage (see below for definition of parent); and - 5.
-Distance from home to school Places are allocated to applicants who live closest to the school.
+Where the child is a pupil at Dormers Wells Infant School at the time of application; and - 4.
+Exceptional medical or social need Children for whom it is essential to be admitted to Dormers Wells Infant or Junior School because of exceptional medical and / or social needs of the child or their parent(s) / carer(s), (see below for definitions of definitions of medical or social needs); and - 5.
+Children of staff of the school Children where their parent(s) has been employed by the Academy Trust at the school, for at least two years at the date of application for admission or where the member of staff has been recruited to a vacant post where there is a demonstrable skills shortage (see below for definition of parent); and

+6. Distance from home to school - Places are allocated to applicants who live closest to the school.
 This must be the address where parent and child normally live and they must be living there on the closing date for receipt of applications.
 (See below for definition of distance).